IonCojucari/Emotion-Recognition/README.md

-I'll review the uploaded notebook and files to ensure the README reflects their functionalities accurately.
-Let me examine the content of the `Emotion_Recognition.ipynb` notebook.

-Based on the review of the uploaded files, here's the updated **README.md** with more details from the notebook and scripts:

----

 # Real-Time Multimodal Emotion Recognition

 This project leverages deep learning models for real-time emotion recognition using both image and text modalities.
 It includes webcam-based emotion detection and supports multimodal integration.